Celebrate Spring With Alaska Tours In April!

 Pan For Gold In Historic Girdwood

 Girdwood is a small mountain town that is surrounded by the peaks of the Chugach Mountain Range.
 It’s only 36 miles south of Anchorage and follows the scenic Turnagain Arm.
+The town of Girdwood is a popular destination for outdoor enthusiasts, offering a wide range of activities such as skiing, hiking, and mountain biking amidst the stunning natural beauty of the Chugach Mountains.
 If you’re looking to add to your stay in Anchorage, Girdwood is a great getaway and a good jumping-off point for some creative Alaska tours in April!

 • Girdwood is home to the Alyeska Resort, the only major ski resort in the state.
 April is your last chance to ski in Alaska, and you can enjoy pampering at the resort’s world-class Nordic Spa after a day on the slopes.